-We have a dedicated Veterinary Nursing facility that includes a preparation area, hospitilisation and anaesthetic areas, sterilisation units, and a radiography area, complete with high quality radiography equipment donated by Xograph Healthcare Ltd.
+We have a dedicated state of the art Veterinary Nursing facilities that includes a preparation area, hospitalisation, dispensary area, anaesthetic area, sterilisation units, laboratory and a radiography area.
+(Complete with high quality radiography equipment donated by Xograph Healthcare Ltd).

-Our Animal Management Centre enables your trainees to gain hands-on experience with a full range of domestic, companion, exotic and large animals.
+Our Animal Management Centre enables your Student Veterinary Nurses to gain hands-on experience with a full range of domestic, companion, exotic and large animals.
 They undertake routine duties specifically simulated to reflect individual practice preferences whilst still ensuring preparation for qualification standards.

-Our lecturing team is comprised of industry savvy, highly qualified veterinary nurses, who are experienced in the teaching and delivery of Level 2 and 3 programmes of learning.
-Each of our practices is provided with a personal point of contact to ensure all of your individual needs are considered and communication continues to be hassle free and timely.
+Our lecturing team is led by Registered Veterinary Nurses, who are experienced in the industry and in teaching and delivering of Level 2 and 3 programmes of learning.
+Each of our practices are provided with a personal point of contact to ensure all of your individual needs are considered and communication continues to be hassle free and timely.

 We pride ourselves in working effectively with both Training Practices and those practices keen to develop their businesses and employees further.

-We provide an advisory service to those wanting to become Training Practices that supports the approval process to be completed simply, transparently, and having low impact on your time and resources.
+We provide an advisory service to those wanting to become a Training Practice that supports the approval process to be completed simply, transparently, and having low impact on your time and resources.

 If you are a practice looking to support your student veterinary nurse and are not yet an accredited training practice, or if you are wanting to look at our current nurse training discounts, then you may find the following information useful.